50% Of African Americans Die Without A Will—It’s Time To Change That

 Words: Anthonia Akitunde

-Estate planning could be the key to creating generational wealth for African Americans, according to this lawyer.
+Estate planning could be the key to creating generational wealth, according to this lawyer.

-“People don’t understand that when you die, all your stuff stays here,” says Douglass, a partner at New York City-based Moses & Singer LLP.
+“People don’t understand that when you die, all your stuff stays here,” says Douglass of New York City-based Douglass Rademacher.
 “And if you don’t make a plan for it, it’ll get to the next generation, but there’ll be a significant haircut.”

-Douglass found her way into estate planning after seeing a lack of Black attorneys / attorneys in general reaching out to African American.
-She says estate planning is much bigger than “you get this after I die”—it can be about setting our families up for the type of generational wealth that has long alluded our community.
+Douglass found her way into estate planning after seeing a lack of Black attorneys / attorneys in general reaching out to African Americans.
+She says estate planning is much bigger than “You get this after I die”—it can be about setting our families up for the type of generational wealth that has long alluded our community.

 “Having done this for 25 years and watched all the money that was lost in families because they didn’t have any planning,” she says, “I am convinced that if the African-American community got on the good foot and every Black person who is alive over 60 did their estate planning, we’d be the richest minority group in the United States in one generation.
 We used to be the assets.
 Now we have assets.”